Dogeon188/chuni_new_intl_viewer/README.md

 ## Tips

+- If you're using iOS, you can take advantage of [this shortcut](https://www.icloud.com/shortcuts/fca95028ccf84a2f929a2aa9531368d3).
 - If you want to run the bookmarklet on mobile chrome, type the name of the bookmark at url bar, and then click on the bookmark to execute the code.
 - [How can a bookmarklet be ADDED on mobile Chrome without copying and pasting? - Android Enthusiasts Stack Exchange](https://android.stackexchange.com/questions/159308/how-can-a-bookmarklet-be-added-on-mobile-chrome-without-copying-and-pasting)